8 summer activities to avoid learning loss

 • Tutoring

 Looking for more ideas of what your child can learn during the summer?
-Here are a few more options to stay active and engaged:
+Here are a few more fun, screen free activities to stimulate your child’s brain during summer:

 • Create a bucket list and start to check things off.